distractabee/18-Social-Network-API/README.md

 ## Credits

-I received a lot of help on this project and shared code with my classmates in the SMU Full Stack Web Development bootcamp
+I received a lot of help on this project and shared code with my classmates in the SMU Full Stack Web Development bootcamp.

 ## License